A (Random) Scale a Day

 1. Pingback: Playing Without Ego | Intervallic Awareness for Improvisers

-2. Dexter Story says:
+2. Dexter Story's avatar Dexter Story says:

 I love this exercise and your blog.
 Keen intervallic awareness has always been something that escapes me.
 Thank you.